Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_terraform/guide.en-gb.md

 > [!primary]
 >
 > - This script does not follow Terraform best practices to split the project in multiple files e.g. **`provider.tf`, `main.tf`, `variables.tf`, `outputs.tf`**, ...
-This has been done intentionnaly to avoid switching into multiples files for what is a really simple example.
+This has been done intentionally to avoid switching into multiple files for what is a really simple example.
 > - The secret that is created by this script is stored in the [local](https://developer.hashicorp.com/terraform/language/settings/backends/local) state back-end.
 If you use this back-end in production, make sure to consider the state file as a secret.

 ### Automating Object Storage policies with Terraform